EarthScope/rover/docs/commands.md

     rover init-repository

-will create the local store in the current directory.
+will create the repository in the current directory.

     rover init-repository ~/rover

-will create the local store in ~/rover
+will create the repository in ~/rover

 ## Advanced Usage (Daemon Mode)